 One must assume there are CCTV (closed circuit television) recordings of the incident.
 Gone are the days where a person can claim to have had an accident in a major department store, supermarket, restaurant or bar- that does not have CCTV of the entire event.
 Businesses routinely use the CCTV to defend against frivolous and fraudulent claims- beware.

 If you have suffered a slip and fall or trip and fall accident at a Florida business or home we recommend that you consult with experienced slip and fall lawyers who know and understand Florida’s premise liability laws and have the passion to represent you and protect your legal rights.
-Finding the right lawyer to represent you is probably one of the most important decisions you will ever make.
+Finding the right lawyer to represent you is probably one of the most important Things People Never Do After A Slip and Fall Accident

 Our Miami personal injury law firm have over 30 years of combined legal experience representing people and their families who have been hurt at businesses across the State of Florida.
 Let our years of experience help you hold a careless property or business owner accountable if they failed to properly maintain their premises in a safe condition.
 Contact our office today at 1-866-5974529 or by email at firstname.lastname@example.org.